150A Andover Street,

 As a qualified LPL Financial Advisor, Richard offers a differentiated approach whereby each client’s financial plan includes proprietary tax planning strategies designed with the goal to reduce or eliminate taxes in retirement.
 He combines his extensive investment management, retirement planning and tax expertise, to provide his clients with a comprehensive financial plan so they can approach their future with confidence.

-Richard holds himself to a fiduciary standard and is licensed in multiple states across the US.
-He holds a full complement of securities licenses including FINRA series 6, 7, 24, 26, 63 and 66 with LPL Financial, enabling him to offer his clients the complete universe of investment options and financial advice.
+Richard holds himself to a fiduciary standard engaged in Advisory relationships and is licensed in multiple states across the US.
+He holds a full complement of securities registrations including series 6, 7, 24, 26, 63 and 66 held through LPL Financial, enabling him to offer his clients the complete universe of investment options and financial advice.

 Richard is a graduate of Salem State University, member of Trustees of Reservation, Cape Ann Museum Fitz Henry Lane Circle Member, and sponsor of VNA Care Northshore.

 Securities and investment advice offered through LPL Financial, Member FINRA/SIPC.
-Ipswich Bay Advisors and LPL Financial are independent companies.
+Ipswich Bay Advisors and LPL Financial are separate entities.

 The opinions voiced in this material are for general information only and are not intended to provide specific advise or recommendations for any individual.
 Ed Slott is not affiliated with LPL Financial and Ipswich Bay Advisors.